ALCTS 2015 Preservation Awards nominations sought

 If you are interested in nominating a candidate for the awards, contact the chair of that award jury.
 The deadline for nominations and supporting materials is Dec.
 1.

 The award was established to honor the memory of Paul Banks and Carolyn Harris, early leaders in library preservation.
 The award, $1,500 and a citation, sponsored by Preservation Technologies, L.P., is given to a professional preservation specialist who has been active in the field of preservation and/or conservation for library and/or archival materials.
 Winners will be chosen based on: leadership in professional associations at local, state, regional or national levels; contributions to the development, application or utilization of new or improved methods, techniques and routines; significant contribution to professional literature; evidence of studies or research in preservation; and training and mentoring in the field of preservation.

-Send nominations, a formal statement of nomination that provides a strong rationale for the nomination by addressing how the nominee meets the criteria for the award, letters of support for the nomination and a complete resume for the nominee to: Andy Hart, chair, Banks/Harris Jury, email@example.com
+Send nominations, a formal statement of nomination that provides a strong rationale for the nomination by addressing how the nominee meets the criteria for the award, letters of support for the nomination and a complete resume for the nominee to: Emily Holmes, chair, Banks/Harris Jury, email@example.com

 The George Cunha and Susan Swartzburg Preservation Award was established by the Preservation and Reformatting Section (PARS) to honor the memory of George Cunha and Susan Swartzburg, early leaders in cooperative preservation programming and strong advocates for collaboration in the field of preservation.